Battle of Bhuchar Mori

 The Battle of Bhuchar Mori, also known as Battle of Dhrol, was fought between the army of Kathiawar led by Nawanagar State and the Mughal army at Bhuchar Mori plateau near Dhrol, Saurashtra (now in Jamnagar district, Gujarat, India).
 It was meant to protect Muzaffar Shah III, the last Sultan of Gujarat Sultanate who had taken asylum under Jam Sataji of Nawanagar after his escape from the Mughal emperor Akbar.
 It was fought in July 1591 (Vikram Samvat 1648).
-The Kathiawar army included the armies of Junagadh and Kundla who betrayed Nawanagar and joined the Mughal army at last.
-The battle led to a large number of casualty on both sides.
+The Kathiawar army included the armies of Junagadh who betrayed Nawanagar and joined the Mughal army at last.
+The battle led to a large number of casualties on both sides.
 The battle resulted in the victory of the Mughal army.

 It is considered the largest battle in the history of Saurashtra.
 It is often dubbed as the Panipat of Saurashtra.

 Background

 Muzaffar Shah III, the Sultan of Gujarat Sultanate, was a titular king and the state was managed by various nobles in divisions who were constantly fighting each other.
 Muzaffar besieged Ahmedabad with the help of other nobles.
 Itimad Khan, the noble managing Ahmedabad, invited Mughal emperor Akbar to conquer the state.
 He entered Ahmedabad without a battle on 18 November 1572.
 Muzaffar was captured hiding in a grain field.
 Akbar captured the state gradually by 1573 AD (Vikram Samvat 1629).
 His governors managed the state from 1573 to 1583 with frequent rebellions and disturbances.